sshmhr/Disaster-Management-/README.md

 # Disaster-Management-App:
 1. Predicting cyclones using the wind speed data already made available by the Weather API from Google
-2. During normal conditions functions as a weather app with a twist.
+2. During normal conditions functions as a weather app.
 3. On abnormal days chances of calamity is depicted in a interactive way
 4. Functionality during disaster time-
      1. Depicting affected zones using maps